 I’m not just talking about high-heel shoes for women, but even men’s and flats shoes sometimes have slightly elevated heels.
 Furthermore, if you move too quickly from the standard shoe trainer to a flatter shoe, your calf muscles may also be overworked.

-Before you buy any running shoes, you need to ensure that they are the right choice for your feet.
+Before you shop for the best running shoes for calf pain, you need to ensure that they are the right choice for your feet.
 It must fit perfectly, and you should also consider footwear with cushioning features.

 Running form has also been known to affect muscle tightness.
 The strategy you apply when running will affect your calf muscle in the long run.
 Specific running techniques tend to stress some tissues more.